Affine Invariance in Continuous-Domain Convolutional Neural Networks: Introduction

-One striking characteristic of G-CNNs is their ability to preserve and leverage the fundamental structures of data throughout the network's architecture.
+One striking characteristic of G-CNNs is their ability to characterize geometric features and symmetries throughout the network's architecture.
 Notably, they excel when dealing with large groups that extend beyond mere translation equivariance.
 Classical CNNs can be regarded as a special instance of G-CNNs.
 The real power of G-CNNs becomes evident when more intricate geometric transformations are at play.
 Recent G-CNNs elevate feature maps to higher-dimensional, disentangled representations \citep{bekkers2019}.
-Within these representations, G-CNNs effectively learn the characteristics of the data, rendering traditional geometric data-augmentation techniques superfluous.
-This not only streamlines the learning process but also minimizes the risk of overfitting.
+Within these representations, G-CNNs effectively learn intrinsic geometric patterns and transformation behaviors present in the data—such as orientation, scale, and position—thereby reducing the need for traditional geometric data-augmentation techniques.
+This not only streamlines the learning process but may also reduces the risk of overfitting.
 Moreover, G-CNNs maintain their predictive behavior under geometric transformations, thanks to their foundation in group theory and, therefore, give rise to the concept of equivariance.
-The introduction of G-CNNs to the machine-learning community by \citet{cohenc16} marked the inception of an expanding body of G-CNN literature that consistently highlights many advantages of G-CNNs over conventional CNNs.
+The introduction of G-CNNs to the machine-learning community by \citep{cohenc16} marked the inception of an expanding body of G-CNN literature that consistently highlights many advantages of G-CNNs over conventional CNNs.
 This literature can be roughly classified into three main categories: discrete G-CNNs, regular continuous G-CNNs, and steerable continuous G-CNNs.
 Discrete G-CNNs delve into discrete group structures, yielding improved performance in various applications.
-This approach has been explored in studies by \citet{cohenc16,winkels20183d,dieleman2016exploiting,worrall2018cubenet,hoogeboom2018hexaconv}, collectively contributing to the foundational understanding and practical deployment of discrete G-CNNs.
+This approach has been explored in studies by \citep{cohenc16,winkels20183d,dieleman2016exploiting,worrall2018cubenet,hoogeboom2018hexaconv}, collectively contributing to the foundational understanding and practical deployment of discrete G-CNNs.